 The godspunk compilation CD series is a co-operative venture, in which all contributing bands / artistes share the cost of manufacture.
 Each contributor pays a fraction of the total CD manufacturing cost for each six minutes of audio contributed, gets one page in the accompanying booklet and receives a number of copies of the finished CD album.
-For volume fifteen, as an example, six minutes allocation cost £70 and the contributor received 40 copies of the CD.
+For volume seventeen, as an example, six minutes allocation cost £70 and the contributor received 40 copies of the CD.
 This is an effective way of working, as each band / artiste gets their music on 500 'proper' CDs (not CD-Rs) and has their music heard by the other bands' audiences without the hassle of distribution being the responsibility of one person.
 If you would like to be considered for inclusion on a future CD, contact Pumf by going to the 'contact' page of this website.